-Over the course of a year of monthly meetings, The CLL Bloodline will teach the BASICS needed to understand CLL, bring news, help with the acronym and new vocabulary, and offer simple fun quizzes.
+Over the year of monthly meetings, The CLL Bloodline will teach the BASICS to help understand CLL, bring news, help with acronyms and new vocabulary, and offer simple fun quizzes.

 - Crowding in the bone marrow by the CLL cancer cells so there is not enough room left to make red blood cells (RBC).

 - An enlarged spleen that both hoards and destroys too many red blood cells (RBC).

 - Suppression of the bone marrow by chemotherapy or other drugs used to treat CLL.

 - Low levels of iron or folate or B12 limiting the raw material needed to build new RBC.